flocknroll/tilt_logger/README.md

 bluetoothctl -- power on
 ```

-Note: check that bluetooth is disabled in /boot/config.txt
+Note: check that bluetooth isn't disabled in /boot/config.txt

 2. Start a postgres DB with docker:
 ```bash